dell/csm-docs/content/docs/authorization/Migration guide from v1 to v2/_index.md

   }
 }
 ```
-In CSM for Authorization v2 Storage are created using custom resources.
-For each Storage in a v1 environment, create using the CRD, example:
+In CSM for Authorization v2, storage is created using custom resources.
+For each Storage in a v1 environment, create using the CR, example:

 ```
 kubectl create -f controller/config/samples/csm-authorization_v1_storage.yaml
 ```
-Content of csm-authorization_v1_storage.yaml
 ```yaml
 apiVersion: csm-authorization.storage.dell.com/v1
 kind: Storage